Your browser is unsupported

 • Present in the Professional Issues Seminar for trainees and staff on a topic of emerging expertise.

-• Participate in the weekly clinical and training meetings.
+• Participate in the weekly team disposition meeting and staff/training meeting.

 • Other duties as assigned by the Counseling Center.